ksu-cs-textbooks/cis301/content/4-chapter/4_1-intro.md

 }
 ```

 Each claim is given a number, and these numbers are generally in order.
 However, the only rule is that claim numbers be unique (they may be out of order and/or non-consecutive).
+Once we have justified a claim in a proof, we will refer to it as a *fact*.

 We will see more details of Logika proof syntax as we progress through chapter 4.